stampedethegoat/dd-docs/content/developers/agent_checks.md

 The service_check method accepts the following arguments:

-- `check_name`: The name of the service check.
+- `check_name` : The name of the service check.
-- `status`: An integer describing the service status.
-You may also use the class status definitions:
+- `status`     : An integer describing the service status.
+You may also use the class status definitions :
   - `AgentCheck.OK` or `0` for success
   - `AgentCheck.WARNING` or `1` for warning
   - `AgentCheck.CRITICAL` or `2` for failure
   - `AgentCheck.UNKNOWN` or `3` for indeterminate status
-- `tags`: (optional) A list of key:val tags for this check.
+- `tags`         : (optional) A list of key:val tags for this check.
-- `timestamp`: (optional) The POSIX timestamp when the check occurred.
+- `timestamp`    : (optional) The POSIX timestamp when the check occurred.
-- `hostname`: (optional) The name of the host submitting the check.
+- `hostname`     : (optional) The name of the host submitting the check.
 Defaults to the host_name of the Agent.
-- `check_run_id`: (optional) An integer ID used for logging and tracing purposes.
+- `check_run_id` : (optional) An integer ID used for logging and tracing purposes.
 The ID doesn't need to be unique.
 If an ID is not provided, one is automatically generated.
-- `message`: (optional) Additional information or a description of why this status occurred.
+- `message`      : (optional) Additional information or a description of why this status occurred.

 ### Exceptions

 If a check cannot run because of improper configuration, programming error, or because it could not collect any metrics, it should raise a meaningful exception.

 This exception is logged and is shown in the Agent [info command][7] for easy debugging.
 For example:
     $ sudo /etc/init.d/datadog-agent info
       Checks
       ======
         my_custom_check
         ---------------
           - instance #0 [ERROR]: ConnectionError('Connection refused.',)